Educational inequality: Family resources

 It has been shown that the socioeconomic status of the family has a large correlation with both the academic achievement and attainment of the student.
 "The income deficits for inner-city students is approximately $14,000 per year and $10,000 per year for the families of those living in the respective areas compared to the average income of families in suburban areas."

+We see more and more girls being taken out of school in South Asia to provide for their families through work.
+A frightening statistic is that over 12% of children in South Asia are engaged in child labor" (UNICEF).
+Sadly, we see many children are out of school and uneducated but working for money to go back to their families.
+This is also a segway into the rise of child slavery and sex trafficking in Asia.
+The economy of certain areas may prove to be the reason more children are in or out of school, and we also see favor in the more well off communities in forms of educational resources.
+Employing children takes them out of school and it destroys their future opportunities and skills attained for their adult life, leaving them vulnerable to poverty and other poverty related issues.

 Money can also have effects on whether a child finishes high school.
 In data given by the NCES, it was shown that 20% of students that were considered to be low income would drop out before they get to graduation while only 5% of middle income students will drop out.
 And only 3% of high income students would drop out.

 More well off sub-urban families can afford to spend money on their children's education in forms such as private schools, private tutoring, home lessons, and increased access to educational materials such as computers, books, educational toys, shows, and literature.
 Kids from poorer families are shown to have lower average SAT scores with a difference of almost 400 points when comparing families with an annual income of $40,000 to families with an annual income of $200,000.

 Sub-urban families are also frequently able to provide larger amounts of social capital to their kids, such as increased use of "proper English", exposure to plays and museums, and familiarity with music, dance, and other such programs.
 Even more, inner-city students are more likely to come from single-parent homes and rural students are more likely to have siblings than their suburban peers decreasing the amount of investment per child their families are able to afford.
 This notion is called resource dilution which posits that families have finite levels of resources, such as time, energy, and money.
 When sibship (amount of siblings) increases, resources for each child become diluted.